D. K. Ravi: Aftermath

 Ravi's death infuriated people and the civil society alike who took to the streets on March 17 across parts of Karnataka such as Kolar and Gulbarga, where he served as an Assistant Commissioner.
 Towns in Kolar district observed total bandh with shops, commercial establishments, schools and colleges staying closed during the day, with state-run and private buses, auto rickshaws and other vehicles not operating.
 The protest was joined by lawyers, students and workers of various political parties and organizations.
 Crowds in Bangalore gathered in protest demanding an independent probe into the case and outside his residence to pay tributes to him.
 This was also followed by outpouring of anger and grief by people in various social media platforms like Facebook, Quora and Twitter.

 On March 17, opposition parties in Karnataka Legislative Assembly demanded from the government an investigation by the Central Bureau of Investigation (CBI), but were refused.
 They went on to protest the government by launching in assembly, the overnight sit in.
 The government, however, announced a Crime Investigation Department (CID) investigation the same day.
 But some critics and members of the public opposed to the investigation by the CID, a police agency under the control of state government, which might risk the investigation's impartiality, efficiency and thoroughness.
 During initial investigations, the police made references to 44 phone calls made by Ravi to a female Indian Administrative Services batchmate, within an hour, on 16 March, the day he died.
 However, subsequent CBI Investigation denied this, while revealing that he had called her only once, not 44 times.
 The Karnataka High Court restrained the government from publishing any interim report of the CID.
 Yielding to pressure from protests carried out by people across Karnataka and parts of India, and by the opposition parties in the assembly, the state government agreed to hand over the case to the CBI on 23 March 2015.

 In April 2015, the union government ordered a CBI probe after the Karnataka government sent a fresh notification without any time limit for the probe.
 In its report submitted to the Assistant Commissioner, Bengaluru South Sub-Division and Sub-Divisional Magistrate in November 2016, the CBI concluded that Ravi committed "suicide due to personal reasons".
 On 26 November, it was communicated to the government by the Magistrate to close the case under section 176 of Code of Criminal Procedure, 1973.

 In popular culture

-The 2019 film Chambal was loosely based on the life of D. K. Ravi.
+The 2019 film Chambal was Closely based on the life of D. K. Ravi.
 2021 Telugu movie Republic was inspired by him.